Dover Transport Museum

 Get a fascinating glimpse of old Dover's streets and a wartime Anderson Shelter.

-Don't miss our events!
+Don’t miss our Special Events throughout the season.

-- Dover Transport Museum, Willingdon Road, Whitfield, Dover, Kent, CT16 2JX
+- Dover Transport Museum, Willingdon Road, Whitfield, Dover, Kent CT16 2JX

-- See location on Google maps.
+- See location on Google Maps.

 - Map reference: TR 301441 Lat: 51.14987 Long: 1.28873